 A common target state to innovate towards, to overcome existing fragmentation and enable the creation of effective markets.

 Today’s ineffective plastics economy is the result of decades of highly fragmented, uncoordinated and incremental innovation, which hasn’t been able to move the needle on economic value loss and negative externalities.
-By fundamentally re-thinking the system and driving convergence, the Global Plastics Protocols enables the creation of effective markets.
+By fundamentally rethinking the system and driving convergence, the Global Plastics Protocol enables the creation of effective markets.

 We’re on the cusp of a disruptive economic, social and technological revolution.
 Our world is being rewired, by digitisation, automation, and artificial intelligence.
 Fields as disparate as biology, engineering, and design are merging.
 The time for moonshots is now.